The Edge of Heaven

-"The Edge of Heaven" is a song by English pop duo Wham!, released on Epic Records in 1986.
+"The Edge of Heaven" is a song by the English pop duo Wham!, released on 9 June 1986 by Epic Records in the United Kingdom and most of the world, and Columbia Records in the United States.
 It was written and produced by George Michael, one half of the duo, and was promoted in advance as Wham!'s farewell single.

-History
+The single, a five-minute tale of emotional and physical frustration within a relationship, featured a guest appearance by Elton John on piano, and became Wham!'s fourth No. 1 hit on the UK singles chart and their final US top-ten hit.

+Background

-With the known desire of George Michael to move into a more adult market, Wham! had announced in early 1986 that Michael and his musical partner Andrew Ridgeley would go their separate ways after a farewell single, album and concert.
-The album was called The Final and the concert was held in front of 72,000 fans at London's Wembley Stadium on 28 June 1986.
+Between 1982 and 1985, the pop duo Wham! had released two studio albums, and enjoyed a string of success, with three of their singles reaching number one on the UK singles chart.
+With the known desire of George Michael to move into a more adult market, Wham! announced in early 1986 that Michael and his musical partner Andrew Ridgeley would go their separate ways after a farewell single, album, and a concert.

+The farewell concert, entitled the Final, was held in front of 72,000 fans at London's Wembley Stadium on 28 June 1986.
+The accompanying album, also entitled The Final, was released on 7 July 1986.
+In North America, a pared-down version of the album (entitled Music from the Edge of Heaven) was issued instead.

+Production

-Prior to the official release date of the single, the song had been performed during their 1985 Whamamerica! tour.
+Prior to its official release, "The Edge of Heaven" had been performed during Wham!'s Whamamerica! tour in 1985.

-The single, a five-minute tale of emotional and physical frustration within a relationship, featured a guest appearance by the duo's friend Elton John on piano.
-The song became Wham!'s fourth No. 1 in the UK singles chart and their final US top-ten hit.

 Michael said the lyrics to the song were "deliberately and overtly sexual, especially the first verse".
 The reason for this, he said, was he thought no one would care "because no one listens to a Wham! lyric.
 It had got to that stage."

+Release

 Epic released a double record set in the UK, with an updated version of Wham!'s early signature song "Wham Rap!
 (Enjoy What You Do)" on the flip of disc one, and two new songs—"Battlestations" and a cover of the Was (Not Was) song "Where Did Your Heart Go?"—on the flip-side of the second disc.
-"Where Did Your Heart Go?" was later given an equal billing and reached the UK Top 40 as a result.
+"Where Did Your Heart Go?" was later given an equal billing and reached the UK top 40 as a result.

 In the United States, "The Edge of Heaven" was backed with a live version of "Blue" from Wham!'s tour of China.
-"Where Did Your Heart Go?" was released separately as the fourth and final single from Music from the Edge of Heaven (the shortened American version of The Final), and charted at number 50.
+"Where Did Your Heart Go?" was released separately as the fourth and final single from the Music from the Edge of Heaven album, and charted at number 50.